Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 There are no accidents ahead, and it's not a construction zone, yet everyone is driving unusually leisurely.

-The reason is, haha, gas prices.
+The reason is, haha, the gas prices.

-With the news of the war in Iran causing oil prices to fluctuate, even in our neighborhood where gas was cheap, premium prices jumped from the $3.30 range to $4.60.
+With news of the war in Iran causing oil prices to fluctuate, even in our neighborhood where gas was cheap, premium prices jumped from the $3.30 range to $4.60.

 This has completely changed the atmosphere on the roads.

-During the $3.30 days: about $73-$80
+$3.30 days: about $73-$80

 If you fill up twice a month, that's a difference of $60-$70 a month.